Jeb Corliss

 Jeb Corliss (born March 25, 1976) is an American professional skydiver and BASE jumper.
 He has jumped from sites including Paris's Eiffel Tower, Seattle's Space Needle, the Christ the Redeemer statue in Rio de Janeiro and the Petronas Twin Towers in Kuala Lumpur.
 He lives in Venice, California.

+Early life

+As a child, Corliss was diagnosed with counterphobia, which causes people to seek out activities they fear to manage anxiety.
+He jumped off a high-diving board at 18 months old and captured live rattlesnakes outside his family's New Mexico home before he was seven.
+After getting in fistfights as early as first grade, he was homeschooled.

+Corliss said he was suicidal throughout his childhood, leading to his interest in BASE Jumping, which ended up leading to his mental health recovery.
+"When I started BASE Jumping, all of a sudden I started realizing life isn't just misery.
+Life isn't just darkness.
+There's beauty too.
+Through my search for death, I found my life."

 Professional career

 1999

 In 1999, Corliss had a near-fatal BASE jump into the Howick Falls, in Howick, KwaZulu-Natal Province, South Africa.
 His parachute opening was asymmetric and he could not avoid flying into the downpouring water.

 2003

 In October 2003, Corliss was teamed to jump with his best friend, Australian BASE jumper Dwain Weston, at the inaugural Go Fast Games.
 Corliss was to fly under the Royal Gorge Bridge in Colorado, while Weston was meant to pass over it.
 Instead, Weston impacted the bridge at an estimated speed of 120 mph which caused his death.
 Corliss had to take evasive action to avoid colliding with Weston's body.